Waaltje: Bridges, roads and paths

 The Waaltje is crossed by a highway, the A16, the railway between Rotterdam and Dordrecht, the HSL and the Betuweroute.
 The A15 runs between the A16 and the Noord to the north of the Waaltje.

 Along the eastern bank of the Waaltje in Heerjansdam, between the clubhouse of the business association and the restaurant, volunteers from among others the environmental association Heerjansdam created an educational nature trail named Waalpad.
 Other walking trails along the Waaltje can be found in Hendrik-Ido-Ambacht, along the Kerkstraat and between Oordenweg and Jaapgpad.
 Nature development Wevershoek in Barendrecht also offers opportunities to walk along the Waaltje.

 Management and direct uses

 The Waaltje is managed by the water board Hollandse Delta.
 Its waters are on the clear end.
 It is used for boating, amateur fishing, diving, swimming and ice skating.
+Recently the diving school Before the corals has started operating in the vicinity of het Waaltje.